Ultrasound Technician Training: How to Become an Ultrasound Tech

 2. 2

-You can apply for an accredited sonography training program with a high school diploma or GED certificate.
-Admission often requires submitting official transcripts and taking an entrance exam unless applicants submit ACT or SAT scores.
-Schools may also request that applicants meet physical requirements, such as the ability to lift 50 pounds.
+Admission often requires submission of official transcripts and ACT or SAT scores.
+Schools may also request that applicants meet certain physical requirements, such as the ability to lift 50 pounds.

 3. 3

 You’ll need to earn a certificate or degree in medical sonography to qualify for certification and employment as an ultrasound tech.
-You choose to complete a one-year certificate, a two-year associate degree, or a four-year bachelor’s degree in medical sonography.
+Ultrasound technician credentials generally occur in three levels: a one-year certificate program, a two-year associate degree, and a four-year bachelor’s degree.
+As part of these programs, you’ll learn to operate ultrasound equipment, effectively communicate with patients, and analyze ultrasound images.

 4. 4